 (1) For all of the selling shareholders who are not natural persons, unless noted otherwise, the investment managers, general partners, trustees or principals named in the footnotes below have the sole voting and dispositive power over the shares held by the selling shareholders.

-(2) Benjamin Taylor has sole voting and sole investment power over the securities owned by the selling shareholder.
+(2) George Melas-Kyriazi has the power to vote and dispose of the securities held by the selling shareholder.